-- Quarterly review and approval by the designated finance person of the provision for bad debt.
+- 1. Quarterly review and approval by the designated finance person of the provision for bad debt.
 Quarterly - 2.
 At minimum, quarterly monitoring by the Credit Committee of the doubtful account balances.
-Quarterly - 3.
-Recording of write-off approved by the Credit Committee according to the Delegation of authority (DoA).
+Quarterly - Recording of write-off approved by the Credit Committee according to the Delegation of authority (DoA).
 Upon Request

-- The bad-debt provision must consider the risk of debt recoverability at the end of the reporting period every quarter (Step 1, 2): - The assessment of the bad debt provision is estimated based on the aging balances, historical experience and current situation (e.g. litigation, bankruptcy) of the debtor - Any deviation is clearly documented and justifiable by the Country - Provisions are reviewed and approved by the appropriate Country finance person and recorded by the designated department. - The Credit Committee meetings are held regularly(at least quarterly) to monitor the doubtful accounts receivable balances.
+The bad-debt provision must consider the risk of debt recoverability at the end of the reporting period every quarter (Step 1, 2):

+- Quarterly reconciliation of trade balances with the customers must take place, and documentation kept to demonstrate effort to collect the receivables (formal dunning process and exchanges with the trading partner). - The assessment of the bad debt provision is estimated using an expected credit loss model (ECL).
+The provision is based on a forward-looking ECL, which includes possible default events on the trade accounts receivable over the entire holding period of the receivable.
+This method is applicable for all financial receivables including trade accounts receivables, prepaid expenses and other current assets (IFRS 9). - Any change is clearly documented and justifiable by the Country - Provisions are reviewed and approved by the appropriate Country finance person and recorded by the designated department.
-- Review over specific Accounts

-Receivables which indicates

-uncollectibility is considered for

-write-off.
-Uncollectibility is evidenced

-by significant difficulty of debtor,

-a high probability of bankruptcy or

-other situations as defined in Holcim

-Accounting and Reporting Principles

-(HARP) (Step 3).
+The Credit Committee meetings are held regularly(at least quarterly) to monitor the doubtful accounts receivable balances.

+Review over specific Accounts Receivables which indicates uncollectibility is considered for write-off.
+Uncollectibility is evidenced by significant difficulty of debtor, a high probability of bankruptcy or other situations as defined in Holcim Accounting and Reporting Principles (HARP) (Step 3).
-- Write-offs are determined by the Credit Committee on the basis of appropriate supporting documents

-- Write-offs for amount above a locally defined thresholds approved by the Country CFO.

-- If receivables are collected after being written off, the amounts collected should be directly credited on the company bank account and the information provided to Accounts Receivable department.
+- Write-offs are determined by the Credit Committee on the basis of appropriate supporting documents - Write-offs for amount above a locally defined thresholds approved by the Country CFO. - If receivables are collected after being written off, the amounts collected should be directly credited on the company bank account and the information provided to Accounts Receivable department.